LLAW6227 & JDOC6227

 2.1 Course Learning Outcomes (CLOs) for this course

-CLO 1 Understand and explain a substantial range of concepts, values, principles, and rules of private international law.
+CLO 1 Understand and explain a substantial range of rules, principles, concepts, and values of private international law.

 CLO 2 Apply a solid working knowledge of private international law effectively to decided cases and other factual scenarios and legal problems.

-CLO 3 Demonstrate an awareness of the broader context of private international law by connecting it with other areas of law and appreciating the differences among jurisdictions through a comparative approach.
+CLO 3 Demonstrate an awareness of the broader context of private international law by connecting it with other areas of law and appreciating the similarities and differences among jurisdictions through a comparative approach.

 CLO 4 Discuss potential areas of development and reform in private international law.